szfh/szfh.github.io/_drafts/2020-8-1-is-hojbjerg-good.md

 > Is Pierre-Emile Højbjerg good?
 Three things:

-## Where he fits
+## Where he fits.
 He has appeared in a double-pivot with James Ward-Prowse, where neither tends to play particularly further forward than the other.

 ![PEH]({{site.baseurl}}/images/2020-8-1-is-hojbjerg-good/PEH.png) ![JWP]({{site.baseurl}}/images/2020-8-1-is-hojbjerg-good/JWP.png)
 > source: football slices

-This is not Hasenhuttl's first line of defence so off-ball contributions are similar.
-But Hojbjerg gets significantly more on-ball time than Ward-Prowse and completes more risky, progressive actions.
+This is not Ralph Hasenhüttl's first line of defence so off-ball contributions are similar.
+But Hojbjerg gets significantly more on-ball time than Ward-Prowse and completes **higher risk actions**, maximising his range of passing.

-> (Possession: Targ/90, Rec/90) - on ball more
-> (Pass Types: Live,TB,Press(shows risky passes)) - more risky actions
+> risky passes

-There is good shot assist volume all the way until the most dangerous completed passes - into the penalty area.
+There is good enough shot assist volume compared to similar mid-table players, particularly of the most dangerous type of pass: **into the opposition penalty area**.

-> (GCA: SCAPassLive, Passing:KP, Prog) - good volume
-> (Passing:1/3,PPA) - most dangerous
+> passing stats

 #### Sign this player if you want
 more passing and ball progression in your middle third